-The average salary for a plastic surgeon in the United States is also reported to be around $479,000, according to the Medscape survey.
-However, plastic surgeons who specialize in certain procedures, such as craniofacial surgery or hand surgery, may earn higher salaries due to the complexity of their work.
+According to the Medscape survey, the average salary for a plastic surgeon in the United States is also reported to be around $479,000.
+However, plastic surgeons specializing in certain procedures, such as craniofacial or hand surgery, may earn higher salaries due to the complexity of their work.

 It’s worth noting that both plastic surgeons and cosmetic surgeons typically work long hours and have demanding schedules, as they may be required to perform surgeries at odd hours or be on call for emergencies.
 Additionally, many surgeons work in private practice and are responsible for managing their own business operations, which can add additional stress and responsibility.

-In conclusion, both plastic surgeons and cosmetic surgeons are highly skilled medical professionals who perform important work in their respective fields.
-While salaries can vary widely based on a number of factors, both types of surgeons can earn high incomes as a result of their education, experience, and expertise.
+In conclusion, plastic and cosmetic surgeons are highly skilled medical professionals who perform important work in their respective fields.
+While salaries can vary widely based on several factors, both types of surgeons can earn high incomes due to their education, experience, and expertise.

 Breast surgeons and plastic surgeons are both medical professionals who specialize in different aspects of breast surgery.

-Breast surgeons are trained to treat breast diseases, such as breast cancer, and typically focus on surgical procedures related to the diagnosis and treatment of breast cancer.
+Breast surgeons are trained to treat breast diseases, such as breast cancer, and typically focus on surgical procedures related to diagnosing and treating breast cancer.
 They may perform biopsies, lumpectomies, mastectomies, and lymph node surgeries to remove cancerous tissue and prevent the spread of the disease.

-On the other hand, plastic surgeons are trained to perform a wide range of surgical procedures to reconstruct, enhance, or reshape different areas of the body, including the breasts.
+On the other hand, plastic surgeons are trained to perform a wide range of surgical procedures to reconstruct, enhance, or reshape different body areas, including the breasts.
 Plastic surgeons may perform breast augmentation, breast lift, breast reduction, and breast reconstruction surgeries, among other procedures.